fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ![Logo](prometheus-targets.png)

+The web interface of Prometheus, which is typically accessible at `http://localhost:9090` when running locally, provides a user-friendly way to explore collected metrics, run queries, and manage alerting configurations.

 - Collects time-series data through a pull-based model.
 - Offers a powerful querying language (PromQL) for analyzing metrics.
 - Automatically discovers targets and supports a multi-dimensional data model.